 This sense of power can also help an organization increase sales.
 More than half of poll respondents said they read a white paper before making a purchase decision.
 Buyers like to buy from companies they know and regard as experts in their fields.

 Every day, something newsworthy is happening.
 In fact, you should be able to find something news-related for any niche.
 Keep your eyes and ears open to what’s going on.
 Then find a newsworthy item and write your personal comments.
-News articles are one of the types of blog posts that are easy to create and quick post; Additionally, they have the added benefit of encouraging feedback from readers.
-Be sure to link to the post you are referring to, along with your comments.
+News articles are one of the types of blog posts that are easy to create and quick post; Additionally, they benefit from encouraging feedback from readers.
+Be sure to link to the post you are referring to and your comments.

 Try and be the one to break that news if possible.
 Being the first, or one of the first, to break a news story links your site in your reader’s minds.
 People will begin seeing you as somebody on top of what’s going on.
 This will boost your recognition as an authority in your niche.

 Everyone loves hearing about personal experiences.
 Why do you think reality shows are soo popular?
 Anyone that follows your blog will surely be interested in your unique life experiences, primarily if they are related to your niche.
 Did you go bungee jumping?
 Were you close to a crash site?
-Without getting overly thorough, sharing a blog post on personal activities draws interest and feedback.
+Sharing a blog post on personal activities draws interest and feedback without getting overly thorough.

 Believe me, blog followers love posts like this.
 It makes them feel like they know you and can relate to you.
 You become more personal to them.
 To help give you some ideas, discover some of our suggested personal story types below.